esamattis/ts-box/README.md

 const BoxifiedAxios = boxifyObject(Axios);
 ```

-## The return type
+## The Return Type

-The return type of a boxified function is always a discriminated union
+In TypeScript jargon the return type of a boxified function is always a
-`ResultBox` with a common `ok` singleton property as the discriminant which
+discriminated union `ResultBox` with a common `ok` singleton property as the
-can be used to narrow the type to the value or error.
+discriminant which can be used to narrow the type to the value or error.

 ```ts
 type ResultBox<T> = {ok: true; value: T} | {ok: false; error: any};